pwinston/webmon/README.md

 ![graphs](https://user-images.githubusercontent.com/4163446/106675049-5e77de80-6582-11eb-8a03-167ee46f5b88.png)

-# Summary
+# Overview

-There is a shared memory connection between napari (Python) and this little webmon process (Python).
+There is a shared memory connection between napari (Python) and the small webmon process (Python).
 And there is an always-on [WebSocket](https://tools.ietf.org/html/rfc6455) connection between webmon (Python) and the web app (Javascript).
 Messages can flow through both hops